Honours in Humanities

 Students with no prior study of Creative Writing units are required to submit a portfolio of creative writing to assess readiness for the program.

 Humanities In Place Industry Engagement Scholarships (HiPES)

-- Refer to Humanities In Place Industry Engagement Scholarships for more information, including eligibility and how to apply.
+Refer to Humanities In Place Industry Engagement Scholarships for more information about the program, including eligibility.

 Applying has two parts, and both must be submitted by 31 January 2021.